CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/main.md

 > Highlights information of additional information that users should take into
 > account, even when skimming.

-Make sure you are working on the day-1 branch if you are working on this section of the book.
+Make sure you aren't working directly on the main branch

 > [!QUOTE] wow
 > Callouts are amazing